 Much more than just a pumpkim patch (although you can pick out the perfect pumpkin), this family-friendly event offers plenty of high-fun, low-key, hands-on educational activities.

-Begun in 2005, the festival runs for two weeks each October; school groups attend on weekdays, with the public invited on the two weekends.
-The festival offers wholesome fun for everybody, no matter what their age.
+Begun in 2005, the festival runs for two weekends each October, offering wholesome fun for everybody, no matter what their age.

 - The “Creepy Crawly Room,” featuring tarantulas and scorpions glowing under a black light.

 - A tractor-drawn hay ride to the huge pumpkin patch, where families can pick out the giant pumpkin that’s right for them.
 The hayride is fully accessible.

 - A replica of a Native American village, with kotchas built from bark and reeds.

 - Farm activities like wool carding and candle dipping.

 - The World-Record Pumpkin-Seed Spitting Contest.

 - Hands-on demonstrations of archery, astronomy, and nature photography.